All Collections

 Updated over a week ago

-Discover finds results with the highest amount of common references and/or citations to your inputs.
-Discover uses techniques like bibliographic coupling (co-citations) and falloff curve to prioritise results.
+Litmaps finds results with the highest amount of co-citations to your inputs.
+That is, articles which share common references and/or citations to your inputs.

-Discover will analyse your inputs and identify common author collaborations.
-It will then recommend articles that feature similar authors.
+Litmaps analyzes your inputs and identifies common author collaborations, based on citations.
+It will then recommend articles that feature similar groups of authors.

 Keyword Search